greninger-lab/vadr-models-hsv/README.md

 ```

 4. Run the `v-annotate.pl` program on an input trimmed fasta file with
-   HSV-2 sequences using the recommended command and options
+   HSV sequences using the recommended command and options
    below (the command is long so you will likely have to scroll to the right to view the entire command).

    ***NOTE: The following command runs multithreaded on up to 4 CPUs,